Today I’d like to share a sneak peek at my forthcoming book, 1200 Creative Writing Prompts, which will be available next month (January 2014).

 Feelings can be revealed through dialogue, and dialogue can also incorporate imagery.
 When you use imagery and dialogue together to show (rather than tell) the reader what is happening and to reveal the emotional aspect of the situation, the reader visualizes the action and becomes a part of it, often experiencing the characters’ emotions right along with them:

 “Jack, stop talking.
-I’m not going with you,” Elizabeth said.
+I’m not going with you,” Kate said.

 “What do you mean you’re not going with me?
 We’re supposed to go together.”

 “We’re not together, Jack.
 We were, but not anymore.”

 Jack couldn’t believe his ears.
 “You’re leaving me?” he asked.

 “That’s right,” she said.
 “You and me–it would never work.”
 She started to turn and paused briefly.
 Jack thought she had changed her mind.
 He saw her hand flicker and for an instant, he knew she was about to reach for him, but then she pulled her hand back, turned on her heels, and walked off.